lklic/idios/README.md

 # Idios

-## Idios is a reverse image search application with an HTTP API that allows you to search for images that are visually similar.
+## Idios is a multi-model reverse image search application with an HTTP API that allows you to search for images that are visually similar.

 ### Features